jiangyigithub/my_offer/longman3000/vlog/21long.md

 ## 2
 **mainly**
+Increased sales during the summer were mainly due to tourism.

 **maintain**
 This is the most efficient way to build up and maintain a reasonable level of physical fitness.